thibmeu/draft-meunier-glossary-somehow/draft-meunier-web-bot-auth-glossary-somehow.md

 ## Submission / out-of-band

 Sumbission is also going to happen out of band.
-This is both for a practical reason that it's simpler than setting up a catalog, or for privacy reason.
+This is both for a practical reason -- it is simpler than setting up a catalog --, and for privacy reason given you don't have to expose information through a catalog.

 ## In-flight

 Discovery may happen in-flight, that is when a request arrives from a client to an origin.
 This could be considered a trust on first use.
 While the level of trust is low, it could be viable for certain use cases.

 Such discovery could be via an HTTP header containing a domain name with a well-known, a URL, a certificate, others.

 ## Format